-Felt really good at this point so I only took a 10-15 min break and decided just to eat, drink and take some pics but not change clothes.
+Break time!
+Felt really good at this point, only took a 10-15 min break and decided to eat, drink and take some pics but not change clothes.

-Made great timing on the other end of the trail since it was shorter; I could only bike out a little over 3 miles before having to turn around and head back.
-This part of the trail was mostly cement and finely crushed gravel or compact dirt so I was able to pick up speed to ~15 MPH (really pressing hard here).
+Made great timing on the other end of the trail since it was shorter; could only bike out a little over 3 miles before having to turn around and head back.
+This part of the trail was paved with little finely crushed gravel or compact dirt so I was able to pick up speed to ~15 MPH.
 This loop took me ~24 min to bike, which brought me to ~3 hrs by mile 36-37.
 It was at this point that it started drizzling.

-Around mile 50 and beyond was about where I started to feel soreness in my neck and quads plus more of the same in my hands/wrist.
+Around mile 50 and beyond was about where I started to feel soreness in my neck and quads in addition to my hands and wrists from before.
 Overall still felt good enough to press on after some stretching and shaking out the upper limbs.
 I slowed up some the closer to 50 miles I got but maintained some of that momentum from earlier.
 At this point I had been riding for roughly 4 hours and still had another dozen miles left to complete my goal plus another 4.5 to get home.
 I’m inside the home stretch.
 Since I did 50 miles in less then the allotted 6 hour time frame, it totally counts.

 I freaking did it!!!
 The remaining 12 miles were pretty intense but I finished the trail ride of ~62 miles in just under 5 hours and I finished strong.
 I was so glad to head home for a much needed shower.
 Again since it stayed pretty cool out and had only rain a little I saw no need to change before heading home.
 Less laundry yay!

-For my ultra I’ll prob run the trail heading eastward, out & back then another mile westward for 31 miles.
-It would be better/ smarter to do this with a crew but it is doable solo.
+For my ultra marathon I’ll probably run the trail heading eastward, out & back then another mile westward for 31 miles.
+It would be better and probably smarter to do this with a crew but it is doable solo.
 I’d need to set up a ‘base camp’ at the starting line & have some drop off/ fuel stations strategically placed along my route.
 My camel pack was full with water & food for the ride but for the run I’d only carry essentials for maybe the first 10-15 miles.